Yacht charter

 Yacht chartering is the practice of renting, or chartering, a sailboat or motor yacht and traveling to various coastal or island destinations.

 There are three main kinds of charter: bareboat, skippered and crewed.
 Bareboat charters require the client to skipper the boat themselves, while skippered charters include both boat and a professional skipper.
 Crewed charters are staffed by a captain and professional crew that can include chefs, engineers, deckhands, and stewards.

+Most bareboat charter companies require clients to own a licence proving competence, such as the International Certificate of Competence or RYA Day Skipper.

-Most bareboat charter companies offer basic seamanship courses to prepare clients for handling a boat.
-These companies may also provide skippered charters, which include a skipper, but no additional crew.
+Charter companies may also provide skippered charters, which include a skipper, but no additional crew.

 Types

 Several factors determine the cost of a yacht charter, including the size of the yacht, its age, the builder, the number of crew, the season, and the cruising region.
 Charter rates also vary depending on whether it is peak season or off-peak, and certain destinations may be more expensive due to popularity or exclusivity.

-The worldwide range of charter prices (per person per week) is estimated to be from around US$1,000 to over US$20,000, depending on the level of luxury and services provided.
+The worldwide range of charter prices (per person per week) is estimated to be from around US$1,000 to over US$30,000, depending on the level of luxury and services provided.

-For large yachts or superyachts over 150 to 300 feet in length, weekly rates typically range from about US$45,000 to more than US$3,000,000.
+For large yachts and superyachts over approximately 150 feet (46 m) in length, weekly base charter rates typically range from about US$80,000 to more than US$1,000,000, depending on size, amenities, and season.

+Advertised weekly charter rates for yachts typically represent only a portion of the overall expenditure.
+In most cases, the listed price accounts for approximately 60% to 80% of the total cost.
+Additional charges commonly include the Advance Provisioning Allowance (APA), applicable taxes and value-added tax (VAT), crew gratuities, and any delivery or relocation fees required to position the vessel.

 Crewed charter

 Crewed charter means that the yacht is rented with a full crew.
 Usually, the crew is based on a specific yacht.
 A captain, a chef, a deck's hand and a hostess are a typical crew.

+Most crewed yacht charters take place on motor yachts, while catamarans have gained significant popularity in the last decade due to their large capacity and fuel efficiency.